Counting Subgraphs in Somewhere Dense Graphs: Preliminaries

 \section{Preliminaries}

-We denote the set of non-negative integers with $\mathbb{N}_0$, and the set of positive integers by $\mathbb{N}$.
+We denote the set of non-negative integers by $\No$, and the set of positive integers by $\N$.
 Graphs in this work are undirected and without self-loops unless stated otherwise.
 A \emph{subdivision} of a graph $G$ is obtained by subdividing each edge of $G$ arbitrarily often.
-Given a non-negative integer $r$ and a graph $G$, we write $G^r$ for the $r$-\emph{subdivision} of $G$, i.e., the graph obtained from $G$ by subdividing each edge $r$ times (so that it becomes a path of $r+1$ edges).
+Given a graph $G$ and $r\in\No$, we write $G^r$ for the $r$-\emph{subdivision} of $G$, i.e., the graph obtained from $G$ by subdividing each edge $r$ times (so that it becomes a path of $r+1$ edges).
 Note that $G^0=G$.
 (The graph~$G^{r-1}$ is also called the ``$r$-stretch of~$G$'' in the literature).
 Given a graph $G$ and a vertex $v\in V(G)$, we write $E_G(v):= \{e\in E(G)~|~v\in e \}$ for the set of edges incident to $v$.
-Furthermore, given a subset of edges $A\subseteq E(G)$, we write $G[A]$ for the graph~$(V(G),A)$.
+Furthermore, given $A\subseteq E(G)$, we write $G[A]$ for the graph~$(V(G),A)$.
 Given a subset of vertices $S\subseteq V(G)$, we write $G[S]$ for the subgraph of $G$ induced by the vertices in $S$, that is, $G[S] := (S, \{e\in E(G)~|~e \subseteq S \})$.
 An ``induced subgraph'' of~$G$ is a subgraph induced by some $S\subseteq V(G)$.